Family Trails & Conditions

-Current Conditions: Snow-covered, fatbikes recommended.
+SNOW ON TRAIL.
+WALKING, SNOWSHOEING AND FATBIKING ALLOWED.
 A smooth, rolling, out-and-back ride of about 5 miles round trip.
 Side by side riding on the two-track path crossing creeks and meadows with great river views.
 Electric assist bikes not allowed.

 Methow Valley Community Trail

+SNOW ON TRAIL.
+WALKING, SNOWSHOEING AND FATBIKING ALLOWED.
 Ride through meadows and forests and along the Methow River between Wolf Creek Road/Brown's Farm Trailhead and Mazama.
 6 miles each way.
 Additional trails available from the Mazama Corral Trailhead to add miles or create a lollipop loop.
 Good trail for beginners and families.
 Note that the Community Trail is not open from the Brown's Farm Trailhead south to Winthrop in the summer months.
 No pass required for parking or riding.
 Electric assist bikes not allowed.

-NOTE: Rex Derr will be closed Tuesday, Nov.
-19th for winter trail prep work.
+CORONAVIRUS TRAILHEAD THROUGH 4/8.
 Enjoy something for everyone at Pearrygin Lake State Park.
 Beginner to intermediate rolling hills on single and double track trails with beautiful lake and mountain vistas.
 Start at the Lake Creek trailhead or other multiple access points and create your own ride.
 Do a loop or out-n-back, add the Bear Creek Road, make it long, make it short, it's all up to you.
 Electric assist bikes allowed.